 His weaponry resembled murmillo‘s equipment, except that it was suited to a clash with restiarius.
 His helmet was smooth as opposed to murmillo.
 All feathers and headdresses could easily be caught on the net.
 The visor did not have the shape of an openwork grate, and it was made of solid metal, in which there were two holes for eyes.
 The vision was very limited, but the face was fully secured.
 He fought against retiarius.
 As the secutor was much heavier than retiarius, he tried to get his rival as fast as possible, taking care not to get entangled in his network.
 The retiarius, in turn, avoided close combat by holding the opponent at a distance or trying to tire him.

 Caligula’s favorite type of a gladiator.
 He had a helmet that covered his entire head, a small round or square shield (parma) and the greaves.
 He fought with a curved Thracian sword (sica) – considered a traditional weapon of warriors from Thrace – mostly against murmilloni.
-The helmet had a curved comb, ended with a decorative griffin, in which sometimes it was possible to fasten long feathers.
+The helmet had a curved comb, and ended with a decorative griffin, in which sometimes it was possible to fasten long feathers.
 Griffin was considered to be the sacred animal of the goddess of vengeance, Nemesis and probably therefore displaced a wide range of various other creatures whose images were placed on earlier Thracian helmets.
 The gladiator’s shield was in the shape of a square with a side length of approx. 60 cm.
-It was made of laminated wood with a tumor in the middle – to deal blows.
+It was made of laminated wood with a tumour in the middle – to deal blows.
 Due to the small size of the shield, the Thraex wore longer greaves (usually on both legs), reaching from the ankles above the knees.
-The thighs and arm in which the weapons were held covered the quilted protectors.
+The thighs and arms in which the weapons were held covered the quilted protectors.

-His weapon was the curved sword, which originally served to cut, but in the arena it was more suited to stab.
+His weapon was the curved sword, which originally served to cut, but in the arena, it was more suited to stab.
 Initially, the Thracian national weapon was gently curved and in the shape of a sickle.
 Over time, the weapon took a more upright form, where the blade curved from the middle.

 His movements were more agile and smoother than murmillo’s.
 He was expected to work intensely with his feet.
 The sheer size of the shield also forced the gladiator to be in constant motion.